Decision Maker: Cabinet, Dorset Council

 Reason for Recommendation:

-The Council is also required to approve a capital strategy, a capital programme and budget, and a treasury management strategy.
+The Council is also required to approve a capital strategy, a capital programme and budget, and a treasury management strategy, each of which were included with the report to Cabinet.